CZERTAINLY/CZERTAINLY-Documentation/docs/60-contributors/10-attributes/15-changing-definition.md

 ### What is the Best Practice for Attribute Definition?

 When specifying an attribute definition, it is important to generate a unique combination of UUID and name.
 A good practice is to ensure the name is descriptive enough, and if the attribute represents a generic input (e.g., name, URL, type), use a prefix to specify its purpose more accurately.
 This helps avoid potential collisions or the need to rename attributes when adding new ones with similar purposes.

+### Can I delete unused Data or Metadata attribute definition from `Core`?

+Currently, there is no way how to manually delete stored definitions except custom attributes.
+Plan for the future is to include automatic cleanup of unused definitions without linked content for objects automatically.